longrunningprocess/zxcvbn-api/README.md

 # Available API's

 > POST is required for security reasons.
-Think of the call as a request for the creation of a strength estimation.
+Think of the call as a request to create a strength estimation.
 API assumes SSL protocol.

 ### POST `/zxcvbn`